mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 When creating a new operation, selecting a profile with repeatable abilities will disable both the _atomic_ and the _buckets_ planners.
 Due to the behavior and functionality of these planners, repeatable abilities will result in the planner looping infinitely on the repeatable ability.
 It is recommended to use the _batch_ planner with profiles containing repeatable abilities.

-## What is a plugin?
+## Plugins

 CALDERA is built using a plugin architecture on top of the core system.
 Plugins are separate git repositories that plug new features into the core system.
-Each plugin resides in the plugins directory and is loaded into CALDERA by adding it to the default.yml file.
+Each plugin resides in the plugins directory and is loaded into CALDERA by adding it to the local.yml file.

 Each plugin contains a single hook.py file in its root directory.
 This file should contain an initialize function, which gets called automatically for each loaded plugin when CALDERA boots.
 The initialize function contains the plugin logic that is getting "plugged into" the core system.
 This function takes a single parameter: